Camden Yards Seating: Two Helpful Tips

-Tip #1 – Upper Level Behind Home Plate
+Camden Yards Seating Tip #1: Try Upper Level Behind Home Plate

-looking for a cheap ticket and a great seat, go for the upper level at
+If you’re looking for a cheap Orioles ticket and a great seat, go for the upper level at Camden Yards.

 There is nothing wrong with this level of seats anywhere in the infield, for that matter, although you may have some trouble with the angle as you get closer to the left field seats.